-Introduction to some of the principles of ecology and the mechanisms by which these principles affect our lives.
+4 credits Introduction to some of the principles of ecology and the mechanisms by which these principles affect our lives.
 Emphasizes concepts of preservation and conservation of renewable and nonrenewable resources, such as fossil fuels.
 Explores the effects of increasing population on these resources.
 (45/30/0/0)

-BIOS 2170 Principles of Heredity and Genetics 4 credits

-Introduction to the fundamental principles of genetics including Mendelian and non-Mendelian genetics, molecular genetics, gene frequency and distribution, probabilities and statistics and applied human genetics.
+BIOS 2170 Principles of Heredity and Genetics 4 credits Introduction to the fundamental principles of genetics including Mendelian and non-Mendelian genetics, molecular genetics, gene frequency and distribution, probabilities and statistics and applied human genetics.
 Prerequisite: BIOS 1010 (45/30/0/0)

-BIOS 2250 Introduction to Human Anatomy

-and Physiology I
+BIOS 2250 Introduction to Human Anatomy and Physiology I

 Introduction to the form and function of the human body.
 Including organization, basic chemistry, cells, tissues, skin, skeletal system, muscular system, nervous system and introduction special senses.
-Prerequisite: BIOS 1010 WITH MIN.
-GRADE OF C OR ACCR FOR MIN.
-SCORE OF 90 OR A03 FOR MIN.
-SCORE OF 19 OR MAPR FOR MIN.
-SCORE OF 225 (45/30/0/0)
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR BIOS 1010 WITH MIN.
+GRADE OF C (45/30/0/0)

-BIOS 2260 Introduction to Human Anatomy
+BIOS 2260 Introduction to Human

-and Physiology II

-Introduction to the form and function of the following human body systems: continuation of the special senses, endocrine systems, blood and cardiovascular system, lymphatic system, immune system, respiratory system, digestive system, metabolism, urinary system, fluid electrolyte and pH balance, and reproductive systems.
+Anatomy and Physiolog y II 4 credits Introduction to the form and function of the following human body systems: continuation of the special senses, endocrine systems, blood and cardiovascular system, lymphatic system, immune system, respiratory system, digestive system, metabolism, urinary system, fluid electrolyte and pH balance, and reproductive systems.
 Prerequisite: BIOS 2250 OR BIOS 2110 (45/30/0/0)